How to fix poor video quality on TikTok

 Step 3.
 Share video directly to TikTok

-On the exporting page, scroll down to the send to TikTok button and click on it.
+On the export page, scroll down to the "Send to TikTok" button and click it.

 A user selecting Clipchamp TikTok integration.

-The first time you send a video to TikTok, connect your account by clicking the connect to TikTok button.
+The first time sending a video to TikTok, connect the account by clicking the connect to TikTok button.

 How to upload a video from Clipchamp to TikTok - step 3b

-When you connect your account, you’ll also need to authorize Clipchamp to access your account and publish videos.
+When connecting the account, authorization is required for Clipchamp to access it and publish videos.
 Click on the authorize button to continue.

 A user authorizing Clipchamp to publish to TikTok

-You’ll be able to send your video to TikTok by clicking the send button once you’ve successfully connected your account and your video has finished exporting.
+Sending the video to TikTok is possible by clicking the send button once the account is successfully connected and the video has finished exporting.

 A user viewing TikTok prompts

-When the video has been sent, you’ll receive a success message and directions for how to continue from your TikTok account.
+Once the video has been sent, a success message appears with instructions on how to continue from the TikTok account.

 A user receiving a Clipchamp video directly in TikTok

-Open your TikTok account and check your notifications to access the video sent from Clipchamp.
-Then, follow the prompts to edit the video further with features unique to TikTok, like adding sounds or songs from current TikTok trends.
+Open the TikTok account and check notifications to access the video sent from Clipchamp.
+Then follow the prompts to further edit the video using TikTok-specific features, such as adding sounds or songs from current TikTok trends for inspiration.
 Lastly, write a caption, add hashtags, and post it.

-Create TikTook videos today with Clipchamp video editor or download the Clipchamp Windows app.
+Create TikTok videos today with Clipchamp video editor or download the Microsoft Clipchamp Windows app.

 Frequently asked questions